An undecidable extension of Morley's theorem on the number of countable models: Introduction

 \begin{thm*}[Absolute Morley Theorem] Let $T$ be a first-order theory (or, more generally, a sentence of $L_{\omega_1, \omega}$) in a countable signature.
 Then either $T$ has at most $\aleph_1$ isomorphism classes of countable models, or there is a perfect set of non-isomorphic countable models of $T$. \end{thm*}

-The previous theorem does not appear in Morley's paper, but many of the ideas are there for its proof.
-An elegant proof relies on an important Descriptive Set Theory result by Burgess \cite{Burgess}:
+The previous theorem does not appear in Morley's paper, but the ideas are there for its proof.
+The theorem immediately follows from an important Descriptive Set Theory result by Burgess {\cite[Corollary 2]{Burgess2}}:

 \begin{thm*}[Burgess] Let $E$ be a $\bSigma^1_1$ equivalence relation on $\R$.
 If there is no perfect set of pairwise inequivalent reals, then there are at most $\aleph_1$ equivalence classes. \end{thm*}